MandaStrong01/2025Studio/VIDEO_LENGTHENING_GUIDE.md

 1. **Navigate to Video Studio**
    - From the main menu, click "Video Studio" or navigate to `/video-studio`

+2. **Verify Default Settings**
+   - The target duration is **automatically set to 180 minutes** by default
+   - No manual adjustment needed unless you want a different duration

-2. **Select Your Video**
+3. **Select Your Video**
    - Choose a video from your uploaded videos in the "Your Videos" section
    - The video will load in the preview player

-3. **Open Trim & Duration Controls**
-   - Scroll down to the "Trim & Duration" section
+   - Trim points will automatically adjust to the video's full length
-   - Click to expand the section if it's not already open

-4. **Set Target Duration**
+4. **Adjust Target Duration (Optional)**
-   - Find the "Target Duration" slider
+   - Open the "Trim & Duration" section if needed
-   - Drag the slider all the way to the right to set it to **180 minutes**
+   - The "Target Duration" slider is already set to **180 minutes**
+   - Adjust only if you want a different duration
-   - The display will show: "Target Duration: 180 minutes"
+   - The display shows: "Target Duration: 180 minutes"

 5. **Set Trim Points**
    - **Start Time**: Use the "Start" slider to set when the video should begin (default: 0:00)